South Carolina business calendar

 SEPT.
 18

 CHINA-S.C.
 ECONOMIC TIES: The World Affairs Council of Charleston holds a luncheon and panel discussion, “China’s Impact on South Carolina.
 11:30 a.m.
-Bessinger's Restaurant, 1602 Savannah Highway, West Ashley.
+Bessinger's, 1602 Savannah Highway, West Ashley.
 Scheduled speaker is Wally Wang, senior project manager with the S.C.
 Department of Commerce. $45.
-Seating limited; pre-registration is required.
+Seating limited and pre-registration is required.
 Go to www.waccharleston.org for details.

 SEPT.
 20